VSVanadium/WebAPIParking/README.md

 The vehicle cannot be parked twice, and system should reject next parking is parking space is full.

+## project

+The project is implemented using .Net Core 6 and Entity Framework.
+Please open the project solution file in visual studio.

 ## Database

 The project uses peristent database (LocalDB) located unter AppData folder.
 Make sure you have SQL express installed on your machine.